 If you’re looking to work in the light vehicle industry, or you already have employment but would like to upskill yourself, this is the course for you.
 This course will get into the nitty-gritty of light vehicle mechanics and get your hands dirty.

-In this course, you’ll learn to inspect and service engines, transmissions, suspensions, steering, brakes and electrical components.
+Taught part-time over a four-year period, you’ll learn to inspect and service engines, transmissions, suspensions, steering, brakes and electrical components.
 You’ll open doors in the automotive industry with new skills and knowledge in both broad and specific areas!

 You’ll also develop safe working practices and awareness of fast-paced environments where you develop solutions for complicated problems and prepare you for the next step in the automotive servicing industry.

 When you finish this course, there will be so many career options open to you.
 Some of those include working in automotive light vehicle workshops and/or dealerships as a qualified light vehicle technician.

 You can also choose to take your career even further by studying a Certificate III, IV and Diplomas with-in the automotive industry.
 All of our courses will further your employment opportunities and allow you to take on higher-level roles.
 We will be here to help you make those decisions if that’s the path you choose.

 So go on, get started in this varied career field and launch yourself into a very long and successful career.